Frequently Asked Questions

 - Local News Media: The University Relations office sends press releases and makes calls to contacts on a local media list.
 Because of the transient nature of its population, the University depends a great deal on broadcast media to notify students and employees of emergencies before or during their commutes.-back to top-

-The Associate Vice President of Student Affairs may assist in contacting your student’s professors and other appropriate people and offices regarding your student’s absence.
+The Dean of Students may assist in contacting your student’s professors and other appropriate people and offices regarding your student’s absence.
 We will require documentation (e.g., obituary, funeral announcement) to verify the reason for your son or daughter’s absence.-back to top-

 Each student must be able to study, learn, and enjoy his or her educational career at Hawaii‘i Pacific University.
 If these freedoms are to be experienced by all students, they must be respected by all.
 Therefore, students are expected to act in ways that demonstrate respect for order, decency, personal honor, and the rights of others.
 Implicit in the Code of Student Conduct is the understanding that students are responsible for making their own decisions and accepting the consequences of those decisions.
 Students are expected to respect the rights and privileges of others.
 The Code of Student Conduct applies on all University premises and at all University activities, whether on or off campus.
 The University reserves the right to apply the Code to any student’s behavior even when it occurs off campus and/or is unconnected to a University activity if, in the judgment of the University, the alleged misconduct adversely impacts the University community or its objectives.

 Any member of the University may report an alleged violation of the Code of Student Conduct.
-These reports will be directed to the Associate Vice President of Student Affairs and/or the Student Affairs Specialist, who will follow up accordingly with the student who allegedly violated the Code.-back to top-
+These reports will be directed to the Dean of Students and/or the Student Affairs Specialist, who will follow up accordingly with the student who allegedly violated the Code.-back to top-

 New Student Orientation is a week-long program in the Fall semester for new students, parents, and family members.
 During Spring semester, a one day orientation is offered.
 From academic information sessions to activities to get you acquainted with the island of Oahu, the program is educational and fun.
 In addition, you will meet other new students, staff and faculty members.
 This is an exciting and eventful week you do not want to miss! -back to top-